 At the end of the day, being a doctor is important to me, but it is not my self-identity.
 It’s a job.
 I will go home each day.
 Jesus will still love me.
 My wife and kids will still be there.
 I’ll have friends that love me, too.

-The point is that the things that make up my self-worth will be present whether I am a formal part of our residency program or not.
+The point is that the things that make up my self-worth will be present whether I am given new opportunities or not.
 In fact, they will be there whether I am a doctor or not.

 The power of saying no